An essay about a better (mini-)society by Luc Sala (with Wikipedia)

 may be thought of as a kind of utopia.
 In Hinduism or Buddhism, however, utopia

-able to practice meditation without continuous stream of thoughts, we are able
+meditation without continuous stream of thoughts, we are able to reach

-to reach enlightenment.
-This enlightenment promises exit from the cycle
+enlightenment.
+This enlightenment promises exit from the cycle of life and

 However, the usual idea of